Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to be inexperienced or new to something.
-The phrase originates from the literal idea that a newborn animal’s ears may be wet, but here it symbolizes a lack of experience or naivety, not an actual condition.
+The idiom originates from the literal idea that a newborn animal’s ears may be wet, but here it symbolizes a lack of experience or naivety, not an actual condition.

 Origin: